MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 - A file within SharePoint Online, OneDrive for Business, or Microsoft Teams that was detected as malicious by [Office 365 ATP](https://docs.microsoft.com/en-us/office365/securitycompliance/atp-for-spo-odb-and-teams) protection.

 > [!NOTE]
-> Office 365 Advanced Threat Protection and Office 365 Threat Invesitgation and Response (formerly known as Office 365 Threat Intelligence) capabilites are now part of Office 365 Advanced Threat Protection Plan 2, with additional threat protection capabilities.
+> Office 365 Advanced Threat Protection and Office 365 Threat Investigation and Response (formerly known as Office 365 Threat Intelligence) capabilites are now part of Office 365 Advanced Threat Protection Plan 2, with additional threat protection capabilities.
 To learn more, see [Office 365 ATP plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 ATP Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 ### Email message events